cfsworkload/mobileTelco/README.md

 For more information about the IBM MobileFirst Foundation Platfom on IBM Containers, see [https://developer.ibm.com/mobilefirstplatform/documentation/getting-started-7-1/bluemix/run-foundation-on-bluemix](https://developer.ibm.com/mobilefirstplatform/documentation/getting-started-7-1/bluemix/run-foundation-on-bluemix).

 1. [Review license and download zip file.](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?popup=Y&li_formnum=L-BVID-9XEQG7&accepted_url=http://public.dhe.ibm.com/ibmdl/export/pub/software/products/en/MobileFirstPlatform/mfpfcontainers/ibm-mfpf-container-7.1.0.0-eval.zip)
-2. Once you have agreed to the license and downloaded the zip, extract the contents of the zip.
+2. Once you have agreed to the license and downloaded the file, extract the contents.

 ### Updating Dockerfiles for Java version
 In the ibm-mfpf-container-7.1.0.0-eval/mfpf-server and ibm-mfpf-container-7.1.0.0-eval/mfpf-analytics folders, there are Dockerfiles that are used to create the containers.
 These Dockerfiles refer to a version of Java that is included in the dependencies folder.
 Since you build .war, .adapter, and .wlapp files on your local machine, to avoid Java version incompatibilities, you may need to match Java versions for your local machine with the version used to create the container.